-- What excites you about this new major? - What does your academic adviser say? - How will changing your major impact your progress in completing your degree? - Have you met with any faculty members in that department? - What differences do you anticipate compared to your declared major? - How would this new major align better with what makes a fit for you?
+- What have you learned about this new major that is getting you excited to move in this direction? - What does your academic adviser say about this? - How will changing your major impact your progress in completing your degree? - Have you met with any faculty members in your new area of interest to help explore that possible major further and to map out a plan for major and degree completion? - What differences do you anticipate in the types of classes, assignments, or class structures compared to your declared major? - How would this new major align better with what makes a fit for you?